p12h4/DF-Guide/Bedrock/Guide.md

 <br>

-### Beta 1.18.30.32: (Requires Experimental Mode)
+### Beta 1.18.30.32: (Requires "Wild Update" World Toggle)
 > [!NOTE]
 > the new UI will say "Achievements cannot be earned" if Beta Features are turned on, but that is not the case.
-Achievements will still be activated like normal.
+Achievements will still be activated like normal when switching to the old UI.
 - If a charged Sculk Block is being pushed with a flying machine while it is generating Sculk Veins, it can generate Sculk Veins that are in mid-air

 - Ancient City structures generate with Structure Void blocks, e.g.: Seed: 6791737265786059692, Coordinates: -1294 -40 -1494